patriciogonzalezvivo/thebookofshaders/07/README.md

     float a = atan(pos.y,pos.x);
 ```

-In the previus examples we have use the radius (from the center) to draw a circles, now that we have knowing the angle we can modulate the edges to modify the shape of it.
+In the previous examples we have use the radius (from the center) to draw a circles.
+Now, if we compute the angle from the pixel (threat) to the center, we can modulate the radius to achieve different shapes.
 How?
 Yes!
 Shaping functions!

 Below you will find the same functions in the cartesian graph and in a polar coordinates shader example (between lines 21 and 26).
-Uncomment one by one the functions paying atention the relationship between one coordinate system and the other
+Uncomment one by one the functions paying attention the relationship between one coordinate system and the other

 <div class="simpleFunction" data="y = cos(x*3.);
 //y = abs(cos(x*3.));